-Prior to bringing or sending a child to school each day, the parent/guardian must check the student's temperature and determine if the student is exhibiting any symptoms associated with COVID-19, including fever, cough, shortness of breath or difficulty breathing, chills, fatigue, muscle and body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea, vomiting, or diarrhea.
+Self-certification will not be required in the 2021-2022 school year.
+If your child is exhibiting any of the following symptoms they should remain home and get a COVID test: fever, cough, shortness of breath or difficulty breathing, chills, fatigue, muscle and body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea, vomiting, or diarrhea.